 Wednesday, February 17; 5-9pm

 Raise a glass and increase your knowledge of the natural world at one of the brainiest happy hours in Cleveland!
 Each third Wednesday #ThinkandDrink highlights a different field of research or area of the Museum, paired with unique experiences and interactive demonstrations.

 Streams and rivers provide drinking water, fisheries, recreational opportunities and many more important societal benefits, yet they are the most severely degraded ecosystems on Earth.
 Dr. Margaret Palmer, Director of the National Socio-Environmental Synthesis Center at University of Maryland presents "Restoring America’s Streams and Rivers: A Promise or Reality?"

 Members get a first look at The Power of Poison

 , a killer exhibition from the American Museum of Natural History.
 Explore the paradoxical role of poison in nature, human health, history, literature and myth.
 Take an immersive trip across different lands and times to explore the many roles that toxins have.

 What happens when movie magic is made at the expense of scientific fact?
 Reel Science, a series in partnership with Cleveland Cinemas, tackles natural science on the silver screen.
-Curator of Archaeology Dr. Brian Redmond leads a post-film Q&A on Steven Spielberg's "Raiders of the Lost Ark."
+Museum Educator and Balto expert Lee Gambol will introduce the film and host a Q&A session after the screening.

 Frontiers of Astronomy Lecture